GasemJabbari/programmers/README.md

 # programmers
-Small Project : To Run The Project:
+To Run The Project:

-1.Clon This Repo
+Clon This Repo
-2.Run npm install
+Run npm install
-3.Run npm start
+Run npm start